+Coordinators: B. Neibecker

-Coordinators: Bruno Neibecker Part of the modules: Seminar Module Economic Sciences (p.
-78)[IW3SEMWIWI]
+Part of the modules: Seminar Module Economic Sciences (p.
+80)[IW3SEMWIWI]

+ECTS Credits

+3

-ECTS Credits Hours per week Term Instruction language 3 2 Winter term de
+Hours per week

+Winter term

+Instruction language

+de

 The student is evaluated based on the written work, a presentation of the results in front of an audience and his contribution to the discussion